pandae7/go-blogger/README.md

 ## gRPC Methods

-- `CreatePost` — Create a new blog post
+- `CreateBlogPost` — Create a new blog post
-- `GetPost` — Get a post by ID
+- `GetBlogPost` — Get a post by ID
-- `UpdatePost` — Update a post by ID
+- `UpdateBlogPost` — Update a post by ID
-- `DeletePost` — Delete a post by ID
+- `DeleteBlogPost` — Delete a post by ID

 > **Note:** There is currently no method to fetch all posts.